-(k) Maintain a 24-hour, seven-day-per-week scheduling center with qualified personnel for the purposes of communicating with ERCOT relating to Day-Ahead and Operating Day exchange of market and operational obligations in representing Load, Resources, and market positions.
+(m) Maintain a 24-hour, seven-day-per-week scheduling center with qualified personnel for the purposes of communicating with ERCOT relating to Day-Ahead and Operating Day exchange of market and operational obligations in representing Load, Resources, and market positions.
 Those personnel must be responsible for operational communications and must have sufficient authority to commit and bind the QSE and the Entities that it represents;

-(l) Demonstrate and maintain a working functional interface with all required ERCOT computer systems; and
+(n) Demonstrate and maintain a working functional interface with all required ERCOT computer systems; and

-(m) Allow ERCOT, upon reasonable notice, to conduct a site visit to verify information provided by the QSE.
+(o) Allow ERCOT, upon reasonable notice, to conduct a site visit to verify information provided by the QSE.

 (2) If a QSE chooses to use Electronic Data Interchange (EDI) transactions to receive Settlement Statements and Invoices, it must participate in and successfully complete testing as described in Section 19.8, Retail Market Testing, before starting operations with ERCOT as a QSE.

+(3) A QSE must be able to demonstrate to ERCOT’s reasonable satisfaction that it does not pose an “Unreasonable Credit Risk.”
+Unreasonable Credit Risk as used in Section 16, Registration and Qualification of Market Participants, is a risk posed to ERCOT or its Market Participants by participation of an Entity or its Principals in the ERCOT market that cannot be adequately mitigated by the Entity’s satisfaction of additional creditworthiness requirements.
+Indicators of Unreasonable Credit Risk may include, but are not limited to: past market manipulation or other finance-related violations, based upon a final adjudication in state or federal regulatory or legal proceedings; financial defaults in ERCOT or other energy markets; indications of imminent bankruptcy or insolvency; or a combination of current market and financial risk factors, such as low capitalization.

-(3) A QSE shall promptly notify ERCOT of any change that materially affects the Entity’s ability to satisfy the criteria set forth above, and of any material change in the information provided by the QSE to ERCOT that may adversely affect the reliability or safety of the ERCOT System or the financial security of ERCOT.
-If the QSE fails to so notify ERCOT within one day after the change, then ERCOT may, after providing notice to each Entity represented by the QSE, refuse to allow the QSE to perform as a QSE and may take any other action ERCOT deems appropriate, in its sole discretion, to prevent ERCOT or Market Participants from bearing potential or actual risks, financial or otherwise, arising from those changes, and in accordance with these Protocols.
+(4) A QSE shall promptly notify ERCOT of any change that a reasonable examiner may deem material to the QSE’s ability to continue to meet the requirements set forth in this Section, and any material change in the information provided by the QSE to ERCOT that may adversely affect the reliability or safety of the ERCOT System or the financial security of ERCOT.
+If the QSE fails to so notify ERCOT of such change within one day after becoming aware of the change, then ERCOT may, after providing notice to each Entity represented by the QSE, refuse to allow the QSE to perform as a QSE and take any other action ERCOT deems appropriate, in its sole discretion, to prevent ERCOT or Market Participants from bearing potential or actual risks, financial or otherwise, arising from those changes, and in accordance with these Protocols.

-(4) Subject to the following provisions of this item (4), a QSE may partition itself into any number of subordinate QSEs (“Subordinate QSEs”).
+(5) Subject to the following provisions of this paragraph, a QSE may partition itself into any number of subordinate QSEs (“Subordinate QSEs”).
 If a single Entity requests to partition itself into more than four Subordinate QSEs, ERCOT may implement the request subject to ERCOT’s reasonable determination that the additional requested Subordinate QSEs will not be likely to overburden ERCOT’s staffing or systems.
 ERCOT shall adopt an implementation plan allowing phased-in registration for these additional Subordinate QSEs in order to mitigate system or staffing impacts.
 However, ERCOT may not unreasonably delay that registration.

-(5) Each Subordinate QSE must be treated as an individual QSE for all purposes including communications and control functions except for liability, financial security, and financial liability requirements under this Section.
+(6) Each Subordinate QSE must be treated as an individual QSE for all purposes including communications and control functions except for liability, financial security, and financial liability requirements under this Section.
 That liability, financial security, and financial liability is cumulative for all Subordinate QSEs for the single Entity signing the QSE Agreement.